 Hospitals do not allow you to leave with your new bundle of joy without a car seat.
 If you’re in the market for an affordable and safe car seat check out the Chico Keyfit 30

-, which is similar to the Britax B Safe
+, which is similar to the Maxi-Cosi Mico Max

-Co-Sleepers are the perfect space saving bassinet that allows you to have your baby close without having them in the bed with you.
-It’s great for nursing mom’s, too since it helps facilitate the bond between mom and baby, as well as help maintain milk supply due to the ease of the baby being able to night nurse.
-Plus, mom gets more rest.
+are the perfect space-saving bassinet that allows you to have your baby close without having them in the bed with you.
+It’s great for nursing moms, too since it helps facilitate the bond between mom and baby, as well as help, maintain milk supply due to the ease of the baby being able to nurse at night.
+Plus, we moms get more rest.

 4. Infant Car Seat Carrier

-was something that saved my arms whenever I traveled to the doctor or parked a long way from wherever we had to go.
-Other brands, like Graco
+It was something that saved my arms whenever I traveled to the doctor or parked a long way from wherever we had to go.

 5. Baby Carrier

-I own an Ergobaby Organic Twill Carrier in Navy.
-It was one of the best purchases I made because it allowed me to wear mini me comfortably.
-The carrier allowed me to get things done around the house, while having mini me close.
-I was also able to discreetly nurse while mini me was in the carrier, too.
-When we went on vacation, mini me lived in the carrier vs the stroller because she liked being held, and most of all I felt she was more safe and I didn’t have to worry about chasing her around on a cruise ship, or even through the streets.
+I own an Ergobaby Carrier and a LILLEbaby Carrier.
+Owning a baby carrier was one of the best decisions I’ve made.
+It allowed me to comfortably wear my daughter while I got things done around the house.
+I was also able to discreetly nurse her in the carrier, too.
+During vacation, my daughter practically lived in the carrier vs the stroller because she liked being held, and most of all I felt she was safer and I didn’t have to worry about chasing her around on a cruise ship, or even through the streets.